 How to Resize a PNG Image?

 Up to date, PNG (Portable Network Graphics) is among the most widely used digital graphics formats.
-In this brief feature, we consider the specifics of this format, look into its pros and cons, and show how to resize PNG image without losing quality.
+In this brief feature, we consider the specifics of this format, look into its pros and cons, and show how to resize the PNG image without losing quality.

 What is PNG?